“Terrorism is theater.” – Brian Michael Jenkins

 State Department representative James Foley: ”A new era, in effect, is upon us.
 It’s imperative that the American people understand and prepare themselves for facing this kind of a threat into the 21st century for as long as it’s necessary to face the threat.”

 In retrospect, it is surprising that this was the first ever reference to al Qaeda in the New York Times, only three years before 9/11.
-The first New York Times reference to “Ussama bin Laden” was In April 1994.
+The first Times reference to “Ussama bin Laden” was In April 1994.

 However, the first media reference to “al Qaida” was six months after the CIA’s Alec Station started, in August 1996 by UPI.
 Alec Station, which focused on the pursuit of OBL, began operations in February 1996.
 But the 9/11 Commission suggested that the CIA had knowledge about al Qaeda four or five years before that.
 It is not clear why the New York Times did not pick up on al Qaeda as a threat until just a few years before 9/11, and ten years after the CIA had.